postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 1. Select **Capture Cookies** if you want to capture cookies in addition to requests during the debug session.
 You can use these cookies in your Postman requests.

     > You can also capture cookies and sync them to Postman without starting a debug session.
-Learn more about [continuous cookie capture](/docs/sending-requests/capturing-request-data/capturing-cookies/).
+Learn more about [syncing cookies](/docs/sending-requests/capturing-request-data/syncing-cookies/).

 1. By default, requests will be saved in a debug session in the **History** tab in the sidebar.
 To also save requests to a collection, select a collection from the list under **Save requests to a collection**.